 International students are not eligible for financial aid.
-You can apply for an alternative loan if you are able to obtain a U.S. cosigner.
+You can apply for an alternative loan if you are able to obtain a U.S. citizen or permanent resident cosigner.

 Financial aid is available to eligible non-citizens.
 Generally, you are an eligible non-citizen if you meet any of the following criteria: